Portage Park, Chicago: Portage Park (Chicago Park District)

-Portage Park served as the focus that brought together the different communities in the area and created the neighborhood.

 The field house at Portage Park was designed by Clarence Hatzfeld, whose firm Hatzfeld and Knox would later design many of the Prairie and Craftsman-style bungalows just east in the Villa District in Irving Park near historic St. Wenceslaus.

 The park originally had a dirt bottom pond that blended into a concrete bottom pool.
 The hill to the east of the pool that exists now, was the dirt that was removed when the pool was first created when the park was first established.
 The pond portion of the pool extended to the western edge of this 'hill'.
 The earliest building in the park is the gymnasium, followed by the field house.
 The staircase to the field house was a circular affair, supported by several cement posts under the platform that was created by a large landing at the second floor.

 The WPA was very involved in the creation of the long gone Rock House at the south end of the Park.
 This Rock House had a small pond area that had goldfish and flower basins.
 Until the polio epidemic, the water was kept at a substantial depth to support the fish over winter.
 The flower planters to the north and east of the main entrance off Central at Irving Park Road will give an idea of just what the Rock House looked like.
 There were seats throughout the half circle structure of flagstone.
 Except for the overhead wooden canopy, every where you looked there was white flagstone - walls, seats, floor, support pillars.
 The Chicago Park District has WPA photos of the structure.
 The park predates all of the buildings that surround it.

 The swimming events of the Pan-American Games were held here in 1959 in the second pool constructed in the park, as were the US swimming trials for the 1972 Summer Olympics.